apluslms/aplus-manual/m06_rubyric/01_introduction.rst

 .. styled-topic::

   Main questions:
-      What Rubyric is and what it is used for.
+      What Rubyric is and what it is used for?

   Topics?
-      Introduction to Rubyric
+      Introduction to Rubyric.

   Difficulty:
       Easy